 Day 1: After four bus stops and almost 11 hours of land travel, we finally reached the City of Tuguegarao in Cagayan Valley.
-It may take forever before you reach this northern province but I really don’t mind since its one of my favorite destination among all the provinces in the entire archipelago.
-For the unfamiliar, Tuguegarao is the center of trade, education, culture and tourism in the province of Cagayan Valley.
+It may take forever before you reach this northern province.
+Still, I really don’t mind since it is one of my favorite destinations among all the provinces in the entire archipelago.
+For the unfamiliar, Tuguegarao is the center of trade, education, culture, and tourism in the province of Cagayan Valley.

-It was almost 6:30am when we arrived in the City and upon arrival we were warmly welcomed by the local tourism officials including the one of the most accommodating DOT Regional Director Blesilda Diwa of DOT Region 3.
+It was almost 6:30 when we arrived in the City.
+Upon arrival, we were warmly welcomed by the local tourism officials, including one of the most accommodating DOT Regional Director Blesilda Diwa of DOT Region 3.

 Before heading to our next stop, we had our breakfast and tour briefing at the Parish Pastoral Center in Tuguegarao.
-Everyone enjoyed the local breakfast, CNCVP made sure that everyone will have a taste of the local fares like my favorite Pancit Batil Patong and the Cagayan Longanisa.
+Everyone enjoyed the local breakfast, CNCVP made sure that everyone will taste the local fares like my favorite Pancit Batil Patong and the Cagayan Longanisa.

-After having breakfast, we then headed to the Our Lady of Piat Basilica Minore Church – a popular pilgrimage site in Cagayan Valley which is 41 kilometers away from the City of Tuguegarao.
-This is my third visit to the Basilica but this time I had a chance to visit and explore their museum that houses some religious artifacts which was kept and preserved by the parish pastoral office.
+After having breakfast, we then headed to the Our Lady of Piat Basilica Minore Church – a popular pilgrimage site in Cagayan Valley, which is 41 kilometers away from the City of Tuguegarao.
+This is my third visit to the Basilica, but this time, I had a chance to visit and explore their museum that houses some religious artifacts kept and preserved by the parish pastoral office.

-Outside the miraculous church, a number of souvenirs and “kakanin” shops are available if you want to sample local delicacies.
-I finally got the chance to tryout their popular “Paua” – a sticky rice cake with ground peanut and brown sugar filling much like our favorite chocnut.
+Several souvenirs and “kakanin” shops are available outside the miraculous church if you want to sample local delicacies.
+I finally got the chance to try out their popular “Paua” – a sticky rice cake with ground peanut and brown sugar filling, much like our favorite chocnut.

-The local tourism officials realized that we enjoyed Paua too much so they gave us several plates for us to munch while heading to our next stop – the popular Callao Caves of Penablanca.
+The local tourism officials realized that we enjoyed Paua too much, so they gave us several plates to munch while heading to our next stop – the popular Callao Caves of Penablanca.

-It was my 5th time to visit this popular spelunking site but each trip brings new excitement and exhilarating fun.
-The cave is pretty much the same as before but experiencing it with new friends is totally a different story.
+It was my 5th time to visit this popular spelunking site, but each trip brings new excitement and exhilarating fun.
+The cave is pretty much the same as before but experiencing it with new friends is totally different.
 The whole group was subdivided into three, one of which decided to visit the challenging Sierra Cave… How Challenging?
-Well this cave can be slippery most of the time.
+Well, this cave can be slippery most of the time.

 Having that in mind, I decided to go for the familiar and easy since I’m not really prepared enough to brave the slippery trail.
-I have never tried counting the number of steps to reach the huge cave entrance but according to the local guides, It will take exactly 184 steps to reach the entrance.
-Reaching the halfway of the trail will give a birds eye view of Pinacanauan River.
+I have never tried counting the number of steps to reach the huge cave entrance, but according to the local guides, It will take exactly 184 steps to reach the entrance.
+Reaching halfway of the trail will give a bird’s eye view of the Pinacanauan River.

 I must commend the local guide who gave us a tour of the cave’s six chambers.
-On each stop, he always made sure to describe some of the most interesting stalactites and stalagmites formation inside the cave.
-Apart from the massive rock formations, two skylights and an interesting chapel inside the cave, the local tour guides are now offering another way to enjoy the Callao Cave by introducing a short rappelling adventure.
+He always made sure to describe some of the most interesting stalactites and stalagmites formation inside the cave on each stop.
+Apart from the massive rock formations, two skylights, and an interesting chapel inside the cave, the local tour guides are now offering another way to enjoy the Callao Cave by introducing a short rappelling adventure.

-We were supposed to wait for the daily circadian flights of local bats from a huge bat cave located in a limestone wall within Pinacanauan river but the weather was a bit uncooperative so we finally decided to go back to the put in area.
+We were supposed to wait for local bats’ daily circadian flights from a huge bat cave located in a limestone wall within the Pinacanauan river.
+Still, the weather was a bit uncooperative, so we finally decided to go back to the put-in area.

-We reached the city proper in just about 30 minutes and we finally met our hosts.
-We were distributed in different hotels within the City and I’m currently staying here in Candice Hotel, few steps away from Paseo Real and Peter & Paul Metropolitan Cathedral.
+We reached the city proper in just about 30 minutes, and we finally met our hosts.
+We were distributed in different hotels within the City, and I’m currently staying here in Candice Hotel, a few steps away from Paseo Real and Peter & Paul Metropolitan Cathedral.